5 Lessons I Learned From Being Last in Class

 We all bring something that’s unique to the table, because of our particular set of experiences.
 We may be the last in class on Day 1, but by Day 100 or 300, our particular experiences will completely re-shape the product or project into something that could not have happened without our contribution.

-How the Little Dim Sum Warriors Stories Teach About Learning
+How Dim Sum Warriors Stories Teach About Learning

 These experiences of being perennially ‘last in class’ but pressing on regardless have been very valuable on my journey as an entrepreneur and creator of stories.